 Task Force members continue to explore the current allowable level of funding and the waiver process in order to provide adequate funding to establish individual business ventures.
 Some of the members suggested that consumers who require a vehicle to operate their business should be considered for an exemption from MRC's "no vehicle purchase" policy.

 The Task Force plans to advocate for the establishment of specialized job development services to address the unique requirements of home-based employment, making consumers more aware of the resources of ongoing extended employment supports in order to increase the level of successful outcomes.
-Seeking the cooperation of state and federal agencies in developing programs that include and give preferential treatment to home-based workers with disabilities is an option to help these consumers to be at least in parity with the preferences provided to other disadvantaged populations.
+Seeking the cooperation of state and federal agencies in developing programs that include and give preferential treatment to home-based workers with disabilities is an option to help these consumers to be in parity with the preferences provided to other disadvantaged populations.

 The Task Force also seeks to establish and nurture consumer support groups comprised of people who have had successful home-based and self-employment outcomes.
 Such a group could be modeled on the U.S. Chamber of Commerce program and function as a stand alone "disability chamber of commerce" type organization focused on supporting and benefiting the needs and aspirations of our disability community.

-Developed a home-based and self-employment informational resource manual for consumers.
+Completed a home-based and self-employment informational resource manual for consumers.
 The focus was to produce sufficient information to assist consumers in making an informed choice regarding home-based and self-employment as a vocational outcome.

 SRC-Transportation Task Force